Subiakto Tjakrawerdaya: Career

-Tjakrawerdaya began his career as a board member of a private business immediately after his graduation from the university.
-He left the business in 1978 and pursued a career in the Junior Ministry of Cooperation, beginning from his employment as an expert staff member of the Junior Minister of Cooperation.
-After the ministry was transformed into a full department, he was promoted to the office of the Head of the Planning Bureau of the Department of Cooperation in 1983.
-He was promoted once again in September 1987 as the Director General of Cooperative Business Development in the Department of Cooperation.
+After graduating from the university, Tjakrawerdaya began his career as a board member of a private business.
+He left that position in 1978 to pursue a career in the Junior Ministry of Cooperation, starting as an expert staff member to the Junior Minister.

+When the ministry was transformed into a full department, he was promoted in 1983 to become the Head of the Planning Bureau for the Department of Cooperation.
+He was promoted once again in September 1987, this time to Director General of Cooperative Business Development within the same department.

+Further education

 Tjakrawerdaya enrolled at the National Resilience Institute in 1985.
 He graduated in 1986 as one of the three best graduates.

 Minister of Cooperatives and Small Business

 On 17 March 1993, President Suharto announced the composition of his sixth cabinet to the public.
 Suharto included Subiakto Tjakrawerdaya as the Minister of Cooperatives and Small Business in his cabinet.
 After the cabinet's term expired, he was appointed again for the same position in Suharto's seventh cabinet on 14 March 1998 until Suharto resigned on 21 May 1998.

 During his term as minister, Tjakrawerdaya was closely associated with Suharto's children and their businesses.
 Tjakrawerdaya allowed Tommy Suharto, Suharto's youngest son, to exercise monopoly on the clove trade in Indonesia.

 In 1996, Tjakrawerdaya ran as a candidate for the People's Representative Council in the Lampung constituency.
 Tjakrawerdaya won a seat and became a member of the People's Representative Council since 1 October 1997.
 Since then, Tjakrawerdaya concurrently held office as a minister and an MP.
 He relieved his membership in the People's Representative Council after his second appointment as minister.